 Certificates are given upon completion of a training program.
 The certificates expire after three years, requiring students to take recertification classes before they do to keep the certificates valid.
-Lethbridge First Aid does not renew expired certification.
-Students who allows their certificates to expire have to retake the standard first aid training program.
+Lethbridge First Aid does not renew expired certifications.
+Students who allow their certificates to expire have to retake the standard first aid training program.

 Recertification for first aid is 6-8 hours and includes CPR C recertification.
-CPR recertification is 4 hours, avaialable only for CPR C and HCP certificates.
+CPR recertification is 4 hours, available only for CPR C and HCP certificates.

 Enrolling with Lethbridge First Aid

 Enrolment is quick and hassle-free with Lethbridge First Aid.
 There are a number of ways to sign up for a program: online enrolment form, e-mail, telephone call, and walk-in.
 While enrolment forms and e-mails can be sent at your convenience, expect to be entertained or replied to during business hours only.

 Fees are settled during enrolment as well (or before training if you enrolled online).
 This allows students to not worry about additional expenses incurred during training.
 The total fees include taxes, certificates, workplace-approved registration, and manuals.
 If ever a student drops out, full reimbursements are available as long as the provider was notified at least 3-days beforehand.